airfec/marcellino/README.md

-# Airbnb Photo Component
+# Airbnb Booking Component

-> This is an mock-up airbnb photo carousel component built during the Hack Reactor immersive's Front End Capstone project.
+> This is an mock-up airbnb booking component built during the Hack Reactor immersive's Front End Capstone project.

 > This project is intended to work as a full-stack microservice integrated with my team's microservices to form a complete airbnb single item page.